ducktyper-ai/quackverse/docs/quackcore-integrations-google-drive-comprehensive-guide.md

 ## Authentication and Token Management

 Authentication is the first key step when using the Google Drive integration.
-The module uses an internal class called `GoogleAuthProvider` (located under `quackcore.integrations.google.auth`) to handle all authentication tasks.
+The module uses an internal class called `GoogleAuthProvider` (located under `quack_core.integrations.google.auth`) to handle all authentication tasks.
 This provider implements the OAuth 2.0 flow required by the Google API and is responsible for:

 - **Reading Client Secrets:** The client secrets file contains your application's client ID and secret provided by the Google API Console.
 - **Handling Credentials:** The credentials file is used to store the access token (and refresh token) so that repeated authentications are not needed.
 If a token is expired, the provider will refresh it using the refresh token.